 - Set the tenant up with a roommate to help lower their rent

 Your lease’s code of conduct outlines rules the tenant must follow.
 These rules allow landlords to hold tenants accountable for violations.
-When tenants violate the rules:
+When tenants violate the laws:

 - Send a written warning.
 Let the tenant know that additional violations can result in eviction.